In the last 100 years, life expectancy for men has increased by 65 percent, according to the Centers for Disease Control

-Doctors can determine whether or not you have male hypogonadism through physical exams and blood tests.
-If you have low testosterone levels, your doctors may perform additional tests to determine the cause.
+Doctors can determine if you have male hypogonadism through physical exams and blood tests.
+If low testosterone levels are detected, your doctors may perform additional tests to determine the cause.

 Treatment typically includes testosterone replacement therapy (TRT) in the form of: